lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 that we will just need to render a quad in clip space, so we do not need even the coordinates, we will generate them using the vertex fragment.
 We will not even using two triangles to render a quad, one single triangle is enough for us to achieve the same effect.
 We will see how it is done in the  vertex shader.

-We to define the method to set the screen size dimensions to the associated buffera and to create a `resize` method:
+We to define the method to set the screen size dimensions to the associated buffer and to create a `resize` method:

 ```java
 public class PostRender {